 Draper Esprit VCT

 Draper Esprit VCT – formerly Elderstreet VCT – is a generalist VCT that will invest in unquoted technology investments, alongside its existing established portfolio which includes some AIM listed companies.
-A new share offer aiming to raise approximately £7 million is now open.
+This new offer seeks to raise £20 million.

 - Established VCT which will now focus on unquoted technology investments